 - 4 units English

 - 3 units Mathematics (Algebra, geometry and higher)

 - 3 units Natural Science (2 must include lab experiences)

 - 4 units to include courses from above academic areas, foreign languages, fine arts, computer science or courses in vocational areas

-Top 50 percent of graduating class OR ACT composite of 22 (1030 SAT score)
+Top 50 percent of graduating class OR minimum composite score of 22 ACT or 1110 SAT

 - UW System campuses use standardized tests as one of the criteria for admission.
 UW-Platteville requires all new freshman applicants to submit the results of the ACT or SAT for review.
 This requirement is waived for prospective students over the age of 25.
 Presently, the writing component for each exam is not required.
 High school students are advised to take the ACT or SAT in the spring of their junior year and have the official results sent to the Office of Admission and Enrollment Services.